Matthew 5:9 encourages seeking wisdom, resolving conflicts, and cultivating healthy relationships.

 Peace regained in the heavenly realm

-Peace regained between mankind and God.
+Peace was regained between mankind and God.

 Peace does not exist in a vacuum